Chancroid is primarily a sexually transmitted infection that is most common in resource-poor countries. It is rare in North America and Europe.

-Classically presents with the acute onset of a painful genital ulcer with fluctuant lymphadenitis (bubo formation).
+Chancroid is caused by the fastidious, gram-negative coccobacillus Haemophilus ducreyi.
+Classically it presents with the acute onset of a painful genital ulcer, and is often associated with fluctuant lymphadenitis (bubo formation).

-An important co-factor in HIV transmission, and HIV status must be assessed.
+An important co-factor in HIV transmission.
+HIV status must be assessed.

-Most cases resolve with antibiotic therapy; recurrence rare.
+It usually resolves with antibiotic therapy; recurrence is rare.

 Sexual partners within 10 days prior to onset of symptoms must be traced and treated, even if asymptomatic.

 Non-sexually transmitted limb ulcers due to H ducreyi have been described in yaws-endemic countries.